IntelRealSense/realsense-ros/realsense2_camera/test/README.md

 # Testing realsense2_camera
 The test infra for realsense2_camera uses both gtest and pytest. gtest is typically used here for testing at the unit level and pytest for integration level testing.
+Please be aware that the README assumes that the ROS2 version used is Humble or later, as the launch_pytest package used here is not available in prior versions

 ## Test using gtest
 The default folder for the test cpp files is realsense2_camera/test.
 A test template gtest_template.cpp is available in the same folder.